taviso/123elf/README.md

 | build-essential     | glibc-devel.i686    | build-essential     | build-essential
 | gcc-multilib        | libgcc.i686         | gcc-multilib        | gcc-multilib
 | lib32ncurses-dev    | ncurses-static.i686 | lib32ncurses-dev    | libncurses-dev:i386

-### Binutils

-Unfortunately, most distributions do not enable `coff-i386` support in binutils.

-It's very easy to enable it yourself, download [binutils](https://www.gnu.org/software/binutils/) and configure it with `--enable-targets=all`.

-> Note: binutils-2.38 is known to work, some earlier versions have been found to not work.

-Alternatively, run the included `binutils.sh` to download and compile a version of binutils known to work for this.

 ## Installing